shubhbairwa/News-Application/README.md

 # News-Application
 It is an android application for breaking news lover.
-This application is build on Model-View_ViewModel pattern.
+This application is build on Model-View-ViewModel pattern.